AlbertoHerreros/personalPage/README.md

 # personalPage
 Personal website made using HTML, CSS and Javascript.
-Icons were designed prettycons from www.flaticon.es
+Icons were designed by prettycons from www.flaticon.es.